CodeWritingCow/gary-service/README.md

 # Trip Counselor

-> Our Front-End Capstone (FEC) project replicates sections of the Trip Advisor website
+> Our Front-End Capstone (FEC) project replicates sections of the Trip Advisor website.
+This repo consists of a service server hosting my React components `<Category>` and `<Event>` for our team's website.
+The repo also includes a database containing mock data for my components.

 ![screenshot](https://github.com/motunui/gary-proxy/blob/master/2019-02-23%2017.03.58.gif)